No, I'm Good

 “Jesus said to him, ‘I am the way, and the truth, and the life.
 No one comes to the Father except through Me.’”
 John 14:6

-What do you need to do in order to be in relationship with God and accept the love and freedom He offers?
+What do we need to do in order to be in relationship with God, be adopted into his family, and accept the love and freedom He offers?

 “But to all who did receive Him, who believed in His name, He gave the right to become children of God,” John 1:12